fbpx

 Agriculture was the first area of business that people ventured into.
 People were engaging in food production and other businesses, i.e., farmers started commercial farming, and non-farmers specialized in other businesses.
 Then they would trade their products amongst themselves.
 For instance, I give you a hoe, you give me rice, etc, and the trading scope began to expand.
 Afterwards, they began to specialize in fishing, clothes-making, hunting, tool-making, etc. These were entrepreneurial activities and the people were one of the earliest entrepreneurs in human civilization.

-Subsequently, parents started passing down their skill to their sons and daughters.
+Subsequently, parents started passing down their skills to their sons and daughters.
 Eventually, families started specializing in different fields.
 Then, people started building permanent huts in the settled areas having assurance of food.

 See Also: Types of entrepreneurship and different classifications of entrepreneurs.